-Ways of actualization r e Aims of the phases
+Ways of actualization re Aims of the phases

 A. Guided-actualization 1.
 Actualizing foreknowledge

 or 2.
 Stating/formulating problem

 B. Joint-actualization 3.
 Exposing new concepts

 or 4.
 Controlling new insights

 C. Self-actualization 5.
 Functionalizing new insights

 6. Evaluating new insights

-This observation instrument is designed to identify when, during the course of a lesson, the teaching functions (instructing and learning) change with reference to the aims of the phases of a lesson.
-In order to purposefully carry out this observation, the observer has to be able to distinguish clearly among the attainment of a specific aim for each phase of a lesson on the basis of certain teaching functions and relationships.
-Each aim of the phases of a lesson now is discussed in light of guided-, joint-, and selfactualization.
+This observation instrument is designed to identify when, during a lesson, the teaching functions (instructing and learning) change with reference to the aims of the phases of a lesson.
+To purposefully carry out this observation, the observer must be able to distinguish clearly among the attainment of a specific aim for each phase of a lesson on the basis of certain teaching functions and relationships.
+Each aim of the phases now is discussed in light of guided-, joint-, and self-actualization.